Garrett Gilbert: Cleveland Browns

 On April 5, 2019, following the AAF's suspension of operations, Gilbert signed with the Cleveland Browns of the NFL.
 He made his debut with the Browns in Week 5, relieving Baker Mayfield in the fourth quarter of a 3–31 loss to the San Francisco 49ers.

 Gilbert was placed on the reserve/COVID-19 list by the Browns on August 3, 2020, but was activated two days later.
 On September 5, 2020, Gilbert was waived by the Browns, but re-signed to their practice squad the next day.

 Dallas Cowboys

-On October 12, 2020, Gilbert was signed by Dallas Cowboys off the Browns practice squad as a backup to Andy Dalton after Dak Prescott suffered a season-ending ankle injury.
+On October 12, 2020, Gilbert was signed by Cowboys off the Browns practice squad as a backup to Andy Dalton after Dak Prescott suffered a season-ending ankle injury.
 The move relocated him back to Texas.

 On November 7, 2020, Gilbert was named the starting quarterback for the Cowboys’ week 9 game against the undefeated Pittsburgh Steelers, due to Dalton being on the reserve/COVID-19 list and Ben DiNucci’s struggles the previous week against Philadelphia.
 In his first NFL start, he threw for 243 yards, one touchdown, and one interception, nearly pulling off an upset as the Cowboys ultimately lost 24–19.
 He returned to a backup role the rest of the season behind Dalton.

 Gilbert was the starter for Dallas in the Hall of Fame game on August 5, 2021.
 He was released from the Cowboys during final roster cuts on August 31, 2021.